Weight Issues

 The Five Types of Overeaters

-Our SPECT imaging work has shown us that there are multiple types of overeaters.
+Our brain-imaging work has shown us that there are multiple types of overeaters.
 Some are compulsive and others are impulsive.
 Some people are both.
-Some eat to improve their mood and other to calm their worries.
+Some eat to improve their mood and others to calm their worries.
 Read below to learn more about the five types.

 Type 1: Compulsive Overeaters